 Is it really a big deal?
 Emails reach customers’ inboxes with blocked images by default, meaning the subscriber has to unblock them.
 A simple click, you may think.
 But nowadays, when marketers are seriously fighting for precious customer attention, even one additional click can be too much effort to ask.

-Luckily, there is a way to reach your subscriber with your email campaign while looking at once compelling and flawless.
+Luckily, there is a way for your email campaigns to look compelling and flawless when they reach your subscriber.
 That’s our Inline Images feature!

 Inline Images for perfect-looking email campaigns